 In contrast, a sole trader places all these obligations on one person, while a company operates as an independent legal entity, separate from its owners.
 A limited liability company, or LLC, combines a partnership and a corporation that allows the owners to take profits and losses from the business without personal liability or taxes.

 For many people, starting with a partner is an opportunity to build experience, knowledge, and aspirations with others.
-To maximize these benefits, it helps to understand exactly what an affiliate is.
+To maximise these benefits, it helps to understand exactly what an affiliate is .

-A company can have several types of partners:
+A company can have several types of business partners:

-- Partners who work and make decisions and are responsible for the debts and obligations of the limited liability company,
+- Business partners who work and make decisions and are responsible for the debts and obligations of the limited liability company

-- Limited partners who participate but do not make daily work and decisions.
+- Limited business partners who participate but do not make daily work and decisions.

-Naturally, the partners share the losses of the partnership in equal percentages.
-This distribution is for tax purposes only; the amount each partner takes from the partnership of this percentage is voluntary.
+Naturally, the partners share the losses of the business partnership in equal percentages.
+This distribution is for tax purposes only; the amount each business partner takes from the partnership of this percentage is voluntary.

-A limited partnership has both limited partners and limited partners.
+A limited partnership has both limited partners and general partners.

 A limited liability company protects all partners from liability for ordinary companies.